Sweet Coconut Powder

 See all Jane’s recipes using Sweet Coconut Powder

 Sweet coconut powder has been used for centuries in Asian desserts.
 This is shredded, dried coconut flakes that have been ground into a fine powder together with a granulated sweetener.
 If you try to grind coconut meat alone, it may get stuck or turn into thick coconut butter.
-However, when you mix shredded coconut with a chicory root sweetener, the lighter-weight crystals aerate the coconut.
-Sweet coconut powder is a whole nutritious food, 100% Paleo, and very delicious.
+However, when you mix shredded coconut with granulated sweetener, the lighter-weight crystals aerate the coconut.
+This sweet coconut powder is a whole nutritious food, 100% Paleo, and very delicious.

 This simple discovery of first grinding a granulated sweetener, and then adding shredded coconut, has changed my entire way of creating desserts.
 It makes an ideal flour that is nutritious, rich, naturally sweet, gluten-free and grain-free.
 It’s a lovely low-carb flour that’s perfect for making luscious cakes, cookies, and anything you want.
 To make it, all you need is a food processor.
 A regular blender will not work at all.
 I do not recommend a high-speed blender, either, as it tends to get stuck and stress the motor (I almost ruined my Blendtec trying!).